matthewjgunton/LUX-main/README.md

 Lehigh-University-eXchange

-LUX is an iOS exclusive, with a Node.JS background
+LUX is an iOS exclusive, with a Node.JS backend

 The app serves two purposes: